HoliestWoW/Purity-Classic/README.md

 * **Testament of Purity**
     * **Description:** A true vessel of the Light, this Priest has sworn off the corrupting and seductive whispers of the Shadow.
 Their Purity is a testament to their unwavering faith, relying solely on Holy and Disciplinary magic to aid their allies and smite their foes.
     * **Key Prohibitions:**
-        * |cff261A0D • No weapons or physical attacks (including wands).|r
+        * No weapons or physical attacks (including wands).
-        * |cff261A0D • No learning or using Shadow magic spells or talents.|r
+        * No learning or using Shadow magic spells or talents.
-        * |cff261A0D • No killing Humanoid creatures.|r
+        * No killing Humanoid creatures.
-        * |cff261A0D • Gaining experience for any Humanoid kills will break your vow.|r
+        * Gaining experience for any Humanoid kills will break your vow.

 * **Covenant of Purity**
     * **Description:** Forsake the Light's protection and healing.
 You must rely on the Shadow for survival, and on raw power for destruction.
     * **Key Prohibitions:**
-        * |cff261A0D • No using Discipline spells.|r
+        * No using Discipline spells.
-        * |cff261A0D • With the exception of Smite, no other Holy spells may be used.|r
+        * With the exception of Smite, no other Holy spells may be used.
-        * |cff261A0D • No Holy damage wands.|r
+        * No Holy damage wands.

 ### Rogue